surveyjs/survey-creator/packages/survey-creator-angular/README.md

 The UI theme styles the builder itself.
 The look of the forms it produces is edited in the built-in Theme tab and stored in the survey theme JSON.
 See [Themes & Styles](https://surveyjs.io/survey-creator/documentation/survey-creator-interface-themes) and [Theme Editor](https://surveyjs.io/survey-creator/documentation/theme-editor).

-## Theme adapters
+## Theme Adapters

-A *theme adapter* maps an existing design system's CSS variables onto SurveyJS design tokens, so a survey inherits the look of the host application.
+A theme adapter maps an existing design system's CSS variables onto SurveyJS design tokens, so a survey inherits the look of the host application.
 Survey Creator supports adapters: the form on the design surface and in the Preview tab is a real survey, so it picks up whichever adapter the page loads.
 Adapters ship with `survey-core` as plain CSS — load one after the base style sheets:

 ```json
 "styles": [